Assistant or Associate Professor - Systems Librarian

 We are looking for applicants with a demonstrated ability to understand technical systems and to engage with their use effectively and critically.
 As a new position in a recently reorganized library, we welcome applicants at the beginning of their library careers who are willing to learn and grow on the job.

 The University Libraries creates and fosters inclusive environments for teaching, learning, scholarship, creative expression, and civic engagement.
 The ability to find, access, evaluate, utilize, and create reliable information resources is central to higher education, the public good, and achieving equity and justice.
 Libraries faculty are empowered to provide an array of library services, collections, and spaces to meet the diverse needs of students, faculty, and researchers.
 The Libraries is committed to providing financial and administrative support for faculty professional development and travel.
 The Systems Librarian will undertake their efforts with attention to how social and structural biases and inequalities are manifest in information resources, access to information, and the management of information.

-Provides technical leadership for and management of a suite of information systems, primarily Alma, Primo, and Rosetta, but including other systems used for authentication, digital content management, description and discovery.
+Provides technical leadership for and management of a suite of information systems, currently primarily Alma, Primo, and Rosetta, but including other systems used for authentication, digital content management, description, and discovery.

-Serves as lead contact with systems vendors and university data partners, troubleshooting bugs, and managing data exchange, systems integrations, systems security, upgrades and maintenance.
+Serves as lead contact with systems vendors and University data and security partners, and leads the team managing data exchange, systems integrations, systems security, upgrades, and maintenance.

 Directs systems-related projects and leads team meetings.